Node.js CommonJS/ESM Interop: Edges and Dual Packages

 const ns = await import('./some-cjs-lib.cjs');

-console.log(Object.keys(ns));That prints all named exports the lexer found, plus default.
+console.log(Object.keys(ns));That prints all named exports the lexer found, plus the default markers.

-The require(esm) implementation in Node v24 takes a fundamentally different path from import.
-When Module._load() detects that the target file is ESM (by checking the extension and "type" field), it delegates to the ESM loader - but synchronously.
+The require(esm) implementation takes a different path from dynamic import().
+When the CommonJS loader detects that the target file is ESM and the feature is available, it delegates to the ESM machinery but requires the graph to finish synchronously.

-Module._load()callsModule._resolveFilename()as usual to find the file.- It detects the file is ESM and calls into the ESM machinery: specifically
+Module._load()callsModule._resolveFilename()as usual to find the file.- It detects that the target should be ESM based on extension, package

 How the evaluation synchronicity check works

-Node's synchronous wrapper checks the return type.
-If it's a promise, the evaluation can't complete synchronously, and ERR_REQUIRE_ASYNC_MODULE is thrown.
-The check is recursive through the dependency graph - if module A imports module B, and B has top-level await, then A's evaluation will also produce a promise (because A waits for B to finish evaluating), which triggers the error when A is required.
+Node's synchronous wrapper checks whether evaluation can finish immediately.
+The check is recursive through the dependency graph: if module A imports module B, and B has top-level await, then A also cannot finish synchronously, which triggers the error when A is required.

 The __esModule convention

-Before Node had official CJS/ESM interop, bundlers like webpack and Babel invented their own.
+Before Node had official CJS/ESM interop, bundlers like webpack and Babel invented their own conventions.
 When Babel compiled ESM to CJS, it added a property to the exports object:

-Object.defineProperty(exports, '__esModule', { value: true });Bundlers checked for __esModule to decide whether to treat require() output as a default-export-wrapping (CJS) or a module-namespace (transpiled ESM).
+Object.defineProperty(exports, '__esModule', { value: true });Bundlers checked for __esModule to decide whether to treat require() output as default-export-wrapped CJS or as a module namespace produced from transpiled ESM.
 If __esModule was truthy, the bundler knew the CJS code was originally ESM and treated exports.default as the default export rather than wrapping the entire exports object.

 Practical patterns for library authors

-If you're publishing a package that needs to work for both CJS and ESM consumers, here's the decision tree I'd recommend:
+If you are publishing a package that needs to work for both CJS and ESM consumers, the choice comes down to state, supported Node versions, and consumer expectations.

-If your package is stateless (pure functions, no module-level singletons): ship dual builds via tsup or unbuild, use conditional exports, and don't worry about the dual package hazard.
+If your package is stateless (pure functions, no module-level singletons): ship dual builds via tsup or unbuild, use conditional exports, and do not worry about the dual package hazard.

-For the transition period: most real-world projects have dependencies spanning both module formats.
+For the transition period: most real projects have dependencies spanning both module formats.
 Some dependencies only ship CJS.
 Some only ship ESM.
 A few ship both.
-Your application code can be entirely ESM while consuming CJS dependencies via import - Node handles the translation.
-The only time you'll notice the boundary is when named export extraction fails and you need to fall back to default imports.
+Application code can be entirely ESM while consuming CJS dependencies through import; Node handles the translation.
+The split becomes visible when named export extraction fails and you need to fall back to default imports.

-In Node v24, the situation is cleaner. require(esm) works without flags for synchronous ESM.
-Named export extraction is mature and handles most common CJS patterns.
-The "exports" field provides a standard mechanism for dual packages.
-The wrapper approach eliminates the dual package hazard for stateful libraries.
+Modern supported LTS releases have fewer interop failure modes. require(esm) works without flags for synchronous ESM.
+Named export extraction handles many common CJS patterns.
+The "exports" field gives package authors a standard place to declare dual entry points.
+The wrapper approach can avoid the dual package hazard for stateful libraries when the supported Node range is new enough.